From local and national collections to art galleries, historic properties and heritage sites, there are plenty of museum

 You'll be the first point-of-contact for visitors to the museum, as admissions and booking staff are responsible for organising and managing ticketing systems for entry into heritage venues.
 You may issue tickets face-to-face or over the phone.
 Other responsibilities include greeting visitors and providing information about the venue.

 A degree isn't necessary, but you'll stand a better chance of gaining employment if you've experience in a customer-facing role.
 Admin experience and proficiency when using IT systems may also be an advantage.

 For this rewarding profession you'll need a range of practical experience.
 As an archaeologist you'll examine ancient sites and objects to learn about the past and record, interpret and preserve archaeological remains for future generations.

 You'll need a degree in archaeology or a related field such as ancient history, anthropology, conservation or heritage management.
 Look into volunteering with local historical or archaeological societies to gain experience.

-To become an archivist you'll need a degree, followed by a postgraduate qualification accredited by the Archives and Records Association (ARA).
-The starting salary band for qualified archivists with a basic level of responsibility is £28,093 to £33,295.
+To become an archivist you'll need a degree, followed by a postgraduate qualification accredited by the Archives & Records Association (ARA).
+The starting salary band for archivists with experience and responsibility for a discrete area of work is £28,256.

 Discover what life as an archivist is like.

 Museums and galleries employ conservators to care for cultural collections.
 You'll do this by applying scientific methods to preserve and restore artefacts.
 Work mainly involves monitoring and controlling the environment in which collections are stored or displayed to prevent deterioration.

 Conservators are often employed on short-term contracts or as self-employed freelancers.
 The Institute of Conservation (Icon) recommends a minimum starting salary of £27,270.

 You'll need a degree in conservation, although it's possible to enter the profession with a different relevant qualification in the arts or sciences.
-Masters study will be needed if you don't have a relevant undergraduate degree.
+Masters-level study will be needed if you don't have a relevant undergraduate degree.